Kumana National Park Bird Watching Safari Tour

 - Luxury safari camps

-Most travelers prefer staying in Arugam Bay because of easier access and better setup.
+Most travellers prefer staying in Arugam Bay because of easier access and better setup.

 - Hotel pickup and drop-off